Rothschild’s Giraffe Natural History

 This species is listed as Near Threatened on the IUCN Red List and their population continues to decline.
 The biggest threat is habitat destruction and degradation for farming but also hunting for bush meat (particularly by soldiers).

 Their natural predators include lions, hyenas, leopards and wild dogs who will hunt the young.

 Around 34kg of foliage per day is required to maintain an adult giraffe

 A new born giraffe is around 1.7-2 meters tall and is already relatively well developed (being able to already run within several hours) after a 400-460 day gestation period.

 The Rothschild’s Giraffe During Your Day Out in Kent

-We are home to four Rothschild’s giraffes called Robin, Ruedi, Ron and Evan who joined our park in early 2020 from Woburn Safari Park.
-Robin and Reudi are half brothers who were born only a day apart in 2017.
+We are home to four Rothschild’s giraffes called Robin, Ruedi and Ron who joined our park in early 2020 from Woburn Safari Park.
+Robin and Reudi are half brothers who were born only a day apart in June 2017.
 Reudi is the tallest of our group and Robin is a very confident and food orientated boy!
-Evan and Ron are also half brothers who have joined us from from Longleat and is the youngest but not by much, he was born in August 2017.
+Ron joined us from from Longleat and is the youngest but not by much, he was born in August 2017.

 Here our keepers feed them a diet of browse, linseed pellets, Lucerne and carrots as treats.

 Want to know more about this animal?
 Check out our keeper blogs about them here.